heroku/heroku-buildpack-play/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for [Play! framework](http://www.playframework.org/) apps.

-*Note: This buildpack only applies to Play 1.2.x apps.
+*Note: This buildpack only applies to Play 1.2.x and 1.3.x apps.
 Play 2.x apps are handled by the [Scala buildpack](https://github.com/heroku/heroku-buildpack-scala)*

 Usage
 -----